-Stella’s gaze roved slowly over the array of colorful bags, trying to remember what present—what carefully chosen gift—was inside each one.
+Stella’s gaze roved slowly over the array of colorful bags, trying to remember what item—what carefully chosen gift—was inside each one.
 Carols played through the phone by her side, muffling the sound of snoring coming from the bedroom down the hall.

 As she breathed into the stretch, her lower back lengthened, finding release.
 Her vision blurred into the tan fibers.
-The music brought her back to the holidays of her childhood, but without a solid memory.
+The music brought her back to the holidays of her childhood, but without solid memory.
 It was all a jumble of pine and tinsel, lights and garland, frosted cookies, and mugs of hot chocolate.

-And then there was the hug.
+And then, there was was the hug.

 She tried to hold on to the sensation.
 She tried to will it back when the moment had passed.
 But it was gone.

 Stella pressed her forehead into the carpet, filled her lungs, and released her breath.
 She sat up, slowly, and blinked at the bags around her.
-At the wrapping paper and waiting workspace.
+At the wrapping paper and the waiting workspace.

 After a few minutes, Stella shut off the music.
 She rested her hands on her still flat stomach, wondering when it would begin to round.
 Wondering when others would see what she already felt deep inside.

 Stella smiled at the sound of snoring coming from down the hall.
 She got to her feet and padded softly toward the bedroom.
-The wrapping could wait.